 Brushing too hard

-Sure, you want to get stuck in and get the brushing job done, but don’t be too aggressive with those pearly whites – they’re tough but not impervious to damage.
+Sure, you want to get stuck in and get the brushing job done, but do not be too aggressive with those pearly whites – they’re tough but not impervious to damage.
 Aggressive brushing can wear that all-important protective enamel.

 About Brite Dental